chepakovich/react-search-movies/README.md

 # Search movies

-Seatch OMDb (API RESTful web service) to obtain movie information,
+Seatch OMDb (API RESTful web service) to obtain movie information.

 Here is a screenshot of the app: